laravel-enso/DataTable/README.md

     }
     ```

-    Note it should return a QueryBuilder object and not a collection of results.
+    Note that it should return a QueryBuilder object and not a collection of results.

-5. Also in the controller add `protected $tableStructureClass = MyTableStructure::class` which should be the fully qualified class name describing the structure of the table rendered in your page
+4. Also in the controller add `protected $tableStructureClass = MyTableStructure::class` which should be the fully qualified class name describing the structure of the table rendered in your page

-6. In your routes files add three routes for the helper methods, and name them `myRoute.initTable`, `myRoute.getTableData` and, optionally, `myRoute.exportExcel` if you want the results exporting functionality
+5. In your routes files add the routes for the helper methods, and name them `myRoute.initTable`, `myRoute.getTableData` and, optionally, `myRoute.exportExcel` if you want the results exporting functionality

+6. If you need to, don't forget to add user permissions for the new routes

 7. In your page/component add:
     ```